 The Clinical Psychology Residency provides common didactic series for all Residents.
 Focused didactics are provided within each emphasis area as well.
 The Resident, working with a faculty supervisor, develops a Resident Training Plan (RTP) within the first month of the Residency.
 This plan is reviewed and approved by the Emphasis Coordinator, designated Clinical Supervisor(s), research supervisor and the for the emphasis area and by the Postdoctoral Residency Training Director.
 The sections of the RTP correspond to the list of advanced competencies.
 The RTP specifies clinical activities for the year, the sites where these will take place, and the duration of training at each site.
 General and emphasis track-specific didactics, including trainings, seminars, conferences, and directed readings, are also listed.

 The advanced competencies identified in the RTP are the basis for evaluation.
-Formal evaluations of progress take place three times per year.
+Formal evaluations of progress take place two times per year.
 The Resident's progress in each of the activities specified in the training plan is evaluated and feedback is given to the Resident that includes areas of needed improvement or additional experience.
 Likewise, the residents provide formal evaluations to their supervisors.

 Psychology Training Faculty